raziel-aleman/go-kanban-cli/README.md

 * `github.com/charmbracelet/bubbles/list`
 * `github.com/charmbracelet/lipgloss`

-These dependencies will be automatically downloaded when you run `go run .` or build the project (`go build`).
+These dependencies will be automatically synced when you run `go mod tidy`.

-## Contributing

-(Add information on how others can contribute, if applicable)

 ## License